CTF-FlagFrenzy/challenges/The_SQL_Heist/writeup/writeup.md

 # CTF Web-Challenge | Solana Assets Writeup: Easy Level

 ## Challenge Overview
-In this challenge, the attacker needs to exploit a vulnerability in the website's search functionality to retrieve a hidden flag.
-This challenge tests basic SQL injection techniques and understanding of how poorly sanitized input fields can be used for exploitation.
+ The SQL Heist challenge revolves around exploiting a vulnerable search functionality within a web application to retrieve sensitive data.
+ The web app allows users to search for articles using a query, but the query is directly inserted into an SQL statement without proper sanitization, making it susceptible to SQL injection attacks.
+ The challenge focuses on understanding and exploiting SQL injection vulnerabilities to gain unauthorized access to the flag stored within the system.

 ## Steps to Solve